writingteacher/who-working/docs/api/workers-resources.md

 {server_url}/workers
 ```

 Contains information about the workers saved to the Who's Working service.
 In Version 1, only registered store managers can create a worker record.
-In Version 2, the roadmap includes a feature that will allow registered workers to their own record on the app.
+In Version 2, the roadmap includes a feature that will allow registered workers to create and update their own record on the app.

 ## Resource properties